hollosipeti/EspHoMatrix-64x8/README.md

 WARNING!
 THIS IS A BETA VERSION, BUGS MAY OCCUR.
 I WILL FIX THEM AS I CAN, BUT I DO NOT WORK ON THE CODE CONSTANTLY.

+My matrix is ​​in a "serpentine" layout.
+If someone has a different type of matrix (e.g. Z-shaped), they will have to rewrite!

 I tested the repo and it works.

 ## What everyone needs to set up for themselves: